-Building on my prior work on Greece, I spent the summer of 2013 in the Republic of Korea exploring whether the logic I had identified in the Greek state was operative outside of Europe and its neighborhood.
-I spent a month and a half in Seoul, at Korea University, researching their diaspora policy.
-I conducted over 20 interviews on various aspects of the policy.
-A policy memo was published as a result of a talk I gave at The Asan Institute for Policy Studies, one of the leading think tanks in the country.
+In 2013, I spent a month and a half in Seoul, at Korea University, researching South Korea’s diaspora policy.
+I conducted over 20 interviews.
+A policy memo on the politics of diaspora management in the Republic of Korea was published with The Asan Institute for Policy Studies, one of the leading think tanks in the country.

 In 2010, “Ethnic Return Migration, Selective Incentives, and the Right to Freedom of Movement in Post-Cold War Greece,” appeared in a volume edited by Willem Maas, Democratic Citizenship and the Free Movement of People.